openmeteo/pthelma/doc/timeseries.rst

     digits after the decimal separator.
 It can be negative; for example, a precision of -2 indicates values accurate to the hundred, such as 100, 200, 300 etc.

+**Location**
+**Altitude**

+    (Version 3 only.) *Location* is three numbers, space-separated: abscissa, ordinate, and EPSG SRID. *Altitude* is one or two space-separated numbers: the altitude and the EPSG SRID for altitude.
+The altitude SRID may be omitted.

 .. _databaseformat: